davidkrisch/svcrazylove.com/README.md

-My cruising blog ([svcrazylove.com](http://svcrazylove.com)) is a static website hosted in an s3 bucket.
+My cruising blog ([svcrazylove.com](https://svcrazylove.com)) is a static website hosted in an s3 bucket with CloudFront acting as CDN and https termination point.

 # Install & Configure